python/cpython/Doc/tutorial/stdlib2.rst

 performance trade-offs.

-The :mod:`array` module provides an :class:`array()` object that is like a list that stores only homogenous data and stores it more compactly.
+The :mod:`array` module provides an :class:`array()` object that is like a list that stores only homogeneous data and stores it more compactly.
 The following example shows an array of numbers stored as two byte unsigned binary numbers (typecode ``"H"``) rather than the usual 16 bytes per entry for regular lists of python int objects::